Master of Social Work: United States

 In the United States, MSW degrees must be received from a graduate school that has been approved by the Council on Social Work Education (CSWE) should the graduate seek future licensure.
 The MSW typically requires two years of full-time graduate study in combination with two years (900–1200 cumulative hours) of internship, also referred to as field practicum, education, or experience.
 While some students obtain a Bachelor of Social Work (BSW) before pursuing a master's, most MSW programs accept applicants with undergraduate degrees in a broad range of liberal arts fields.
 Some MSW programs provide BSW graduates with an advanced standing option, allowing them to complete an MSW in a shorter period of time (typically one year).

 Most MSW programs allow students to choose a clinical or direct practice track, which focuses on direct practice with clients, or a macro practice track, with a focus on political advocacy, community organizing, policy analysis and/or human services management.
 While the clinical track tends to be more popular, there has been a resurgence in community practice concentrations recently.
 There are also opportunities at many universities to obtain joint degrees, such as an MSW and a Public Administration degree, MSW and Public Health, or MSW and Law.
 The MSW practice scope has broadened in recent years to include the specialty practice areas of geriatrics and work with veterans.
 In some schools the curriculum is based on a generalist model which integrates the facets of the various practice areas within social work.

 The MSW is considered a terminal practice degree in the field of social work.
 The DSW (Doctorate of Social Work) and PhD in social work are the final degrees offered in the field of social work.
 There are inherent differences between the DSW and the PhD; the DSW further develops skills to continue practice with individual clients and client systems in the field.
 The PhD prepares graduates to conduct research and teach in institutions of higher education.
-It is important to note that the "Master's Degree" earned as part of the completion of a PhD in Social Work is not comparable to the Master of Social Work used in practice and to seek licensure.
+The "Master's Degree" earned as part of the completion of a PhD in Social Work is not comparable to the Master of Social Work used in practice and to seek licensure.
 There are few DSW programs available in the United States.

+Top-ranked institutions, such as the University of Michigan–Ann Arbor, Case Western Reserve University, Ohio State University–Columbus, University of Denver, University of Connecticut, and Howard University are investing in, and driving this initiative, making MSW curriculum more accessible to students via online delivery platforms.